uci-uav-forge/uavf_2023/navigation/README.txt

 		cd into catkin_ws/src
 		$ git clone https://github.com/Intelligent-Quads/iq_gnc.git
 		$ cd iq_gnc/scripts
-			Scripts for dynamic control using guided mode
+			Scripts for dynamic control using guided mode.
-			We can use these as a template for our own scripts
+			We can use these as a template for our own scripts.
 		$ cd ../src/iq_gnc/
-			py_gnc_functions.py has methods that abstract the guided mode interface for us We can use these methods or use them as a template for our own I have copied these python files into our own repository for convenience
+			py_gnc_functions.py has methods that abstract the guided mode interface for us.
+			We can use these methods or use them as a template for our own.
+			I have copied these python files into our own repository for convenience.

 	4. To summarize...
 		$ ~/startsitl.sh
-			starts the ArduCopter sitl and MAVProxy ground control station
+			starts the ArduCopter sitl and MAVProxy ground control station.
 		$ roslaunch iq_sim droneOnly.launch
-			launches the gazebo simulation
+			launches the gazebo simulation.
 		$ roslaunch iq_sim apm.launch
-			starts MAVROS node
+			starts MAVROS node.

 	Source: https://github.com/Intelligent-Quads/iq_tutorials